keycloak/keycloak-community/design/authentication-flow-usability.md

     * In case that cookie fallback is used, we may need to use the parameters like `code`, `execution`, `tab_id`, `client_data` and `cookie_suffix` as before.
 The `cookie_suffix` will be used just as a namespace, so that every browser tab can have it's own cookie.
-In other words in case that tab1 will use `cookie_suffix=MNBVCXZ`, then there will be cookie like CLIENT_DATA_MNBVCXZ containing the JWS for this particular tab.
+In other words in case that tab1 will use `cookie_suffix=MNBVCXZ`, then there will be cookie like CLIENT_DATA_MNBVCXZ containing the signed JWT for this particular tab.
 The `client_data` will be again used just for the error purpose as cookie can be expired/removed in some cases, so we will redirect to the application with the error in that case as described in the [minimalistic design](#minimal-approach).